-Carolyn Concia, NP, was confronted with the larger implications of the crackdown on opioid prescribing when she learned why her friend’s son had committed suicide in 2017.
+Carolyn Concia, NP, was confronted with the larger implications of the crackdown on opioid prescribing when she learned why her friend’s son had died by suicide.

 The son could not sleep because he was in significant, chronic pain as a result of injuries from serving in the military in Afghanistan, and he had sought help from a doctor.
 The provider thought he was a drug seeker and did not prescribe anything that would help relieve his symptoms, and the distraught young man went home and ended his life.